ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 ![open_project][pio_open_project]

 1. Open Visual Studio Code, select the PlatformIO plugin
-2. Click on "Pick a folder", a select the recently cloned "my_project" folder
+2. Click on "Pick a folder", and select the recently cloned "my_project" folder

 That's it.
 The PlatformIO will download the ESP-IDF toolchain and its dependencies.